angeligareta/alcohol-consumption/README.md

 ### Data Source 1: [Life Expectancy](https://www.kaggle.com/augustus0498/life-expectancy-who)

 - **Data source:** The source of this data is the Open Dataset platform Kaggle, it is public and available to use.
-The path of the downloaded data is: [/data/life-expectancy/](./data/life-expectancy/)
+The path to downloaded the data: [/data/life-expectancy/](./data/life-expectancy/)
-- **Data collection:** The data was collected from WHO (World Health Organization) and United Nations website with the support of Deeksha Russell and Duan Wang.
+- **Data collection:** The data was originally collected from WHO (World Health Organization) and United Nations website with the support of Deeksha Russell and Duan Wang.
 This dataset is a merge of the WHO dataset, which is related to life expectancy and health factors for 193 countires and the corresponding economic data collected from the United Nations website.
-- **Dataset description:** The data is about how several factors such as demographic, mortality or economical can affect life expectancy.
-Among the observed variables some are Country, Status (developed or developing), Life Expectancy, Alcohol Consumption per capita, HIV, GDP...
+- **Dataset description:** This dataset includes information such as details of the health history for the population of 193 countries from 2000 to 2015.
+The data allows us to relate several factors such as demographics, mortality and economics to life expectancy.
+Some of the columns that could be used are: Country, Status (developed or developing), Life Expectancy, Alcohol Consumption per capita, HIV and GDP.
 - **Observations number:** The final merged dataset consists of 22 features and 2938 rows.
 - **Questions that could be answered in our domain:** As our goal is to relate factors with alcohol consumption, this dataset could be very useful to associate how alcohol relates with adult mortality, GDP, years of schooling and life expectancy.
 For this reason this dataset could be helpful to answer the first research question.